maxharlow/newsagent/README.md

 ### On AWS

 Running on AWS requires you have the [AWS CLI] (https://github.com/aws/aws-cli/) installed and configured with your AWS account details.
 The Datastash resources will be created using your default profile.
-To use another profile run `AWS_DEFAULT_PROFILE=other-account-name` before these commands.
+To use another profile run `export AWS_DEFAULT_PROFILE=other-account-name` before these commands.

 To create the stack: